CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'integration tests', 'Quarkus', 'Testcontainers', 'Dev Services', 'WireMock', '@QuarkusIntegrationTest', 'test data isolation', 'Maven Surefire/Failsafe', 'native binary testing'.
-These are exactly the terms a developer working with Quarkus testing would use.
+Excellent coverage of natural terms a user would say: 'integration tests', 'Quarkus', 'Testcontainers', 'Dev Services', 'WireMock', '@QuarkusIntegrationTest', 'test data isolation', 'Maven Surefire/Failsafe', 'REST Assured', 'native binary testing'.
+These are the exact terms developers would use when requesting help with Quarkus testing.

 3 / 3